artsandmetaphysics/goodlifeodyssey/README.md

 References are in pseudo form of the Oxford Style.
 I prune some stuff that isn't necessary (e.g. who cares about the publisher these days, lots of books are self-published).
 See [this site](http://guides.library.uwa.edu.au/c.php?g=325241&p=2177430) for examples.

+## Titles

+Book names which are present in the titles of document are surrounded by quotes, instead of italics.
+This is due to how browsers and search engines treat the `<title>` tag and meta data.

 ## Open Issues

 - Italics inside markdown blockquotes